 Jewish communities have many similarities, and there is no need to build each study anew.
 The study committee can learn from the experience of other communities, bearing in mind, of course, what makes its community unique.
-Just as the decision-making model described above builds on the experience of other communities, so it is that the following content areas are recommended on the basis of that experience.
+Just as the decision-making model described above builds on the This model in no way diminishes the experience of other communities, so it is that the following content areas are recommended on the basis of that experi-